Getting started

 <script> ... </script>

-text depends on which commenting system you choose
+The content depends on which commenting system you choose and how it is configured.

 Read more on Enabling Comments page to learn how to enable Gisqus, a commenting system based on Github discussions.